GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/data-platform-foundations/demo/dataflow-csv2bq/README.md

 For local development, the pipeline can be launched from the local machine for testing purposes using different runners depending on the scope of the test.

 ### Using the Beam DirectRunner
 The below example uses the Beam DirectRunner.
-The use case for this runner is mainly for quick local run tests on low volume of data.
+The use case for this runner is mainly for quick local tests on the development environment with low volume of data.

 ```
 CSV_FILE=gs://[TEST-BUCKET]/customers.csv